My adventures

 Also in mid 2023 I rode a push bike 493kms on the Tasmania Trail (along with 9,517 metres of vertical ascent and descent).
 Tough but fun.

 In 2024 I went on my most satisfying and spectacular trip.
 This was a solo expedition to travel to northern Mongolia in winter to walk for 7 days on frozen Lake Khovsgol.
+Temperatures dropped to as low as -25°C with the ice on the lake an average of 1.1 metres thick.
 Just fabulous!

 What’s next?